 What is an Asset Acquisition?

 An asset acquisition is the purchase of a company by buying its assets instead of its stock.
-In most jurisdictions, an asset acquisition typically also involves an assumption of certain liabilities; however, because the parties can bargain over which assets will be acquired and which liabilities will be assumed, the transaction can be far more flexible in its structure and outcome than a merger, combination, or stock purchase.
+In most jurisdictions, an asset acquisition typically also involves an assumption of certain liabilities.
+However, because the parties can bargain over which assets will be acquired and which liabilities will be assumed, the transaction can be very specific in its structure and outcome than a merger, combination, or stock purchase.

 What factors are taken into consideration?